uclab-potsdam/inflect/README.md

 !nflect is a web-based framework implementing inflections as a method to bridge the gap between data exploration and storytelling.
 By linking to specific views and annotations in visualizations, authors can embed insights from their data analysis within the narrative flow.

 - Open the <a href="https://uclab.fh-potsdam.de/inflect/">scrollytelling</a> version of this page
-- Check out a sample story on
+- Check out a
-<a href="https://uclab.fh-potsdam.de/inflect/#visualizations">visualization research</a>
+<a href="https://uclab.fh-potsdam.de/inflect/#visualizations">sample story</a> on visualization research
 - Fork the <a href="https://github.com/uclab-potsdam/inflect">repository</a> to create your own data story

 ![img](img/#-430,-167,2663,2353&ff0000&&&chart_overview.png)